mdyousufreja/leaflet-challenge_reja/README.md

    - Created a legend that will provide context for your map data.

-   - My visualization should look something like the below map.
+   - My visualization looks something like the below map.

     ![alt text](https://github.com/mdyousufreja/leaflet-challenge_reja/assets/135454460/8067b69f-9460-4710-86a7-6cef6b2d35c9)